Australia at the 1996 Summer Paralympics: Swimming

 A training camp was held for Australian swimmers in Townsville prior to the start of the Games.
 Head coach Ian Findlay was hired with the intention of improving the overall level of coaching for the Paralympic Games and to help improve Australia's medal chances.

-Priya Cooper from Western Australia won one gold medal in a swimming relay event and four individual gold medals for the 200 m individual medley, the 100 m backstroke, the 100 m freestyle, and the 400 m freestyle.
+Priya Cooper from Western Australia won one gold medal in a swimming relay event and four individual gold medals for the 200m individual medley, the 100m backstroke, the 100m freestyle, and the 400m freestyle.

 Kingsley Bugarin, a Perth-based vision impaired swimmer, competed in his fourth Paralympics in Atlanta at the age of 28.
 Prior to these Games, he had never won a Paralympic medal.
-In Atlanta, he won a gold medal in the 200 m individual medley, where he set a world record.
+In Atlanta, he won a gold medal in the 200m individual medley, where he set a world record.
 In the finals, he was seven seconds behind before the breaststroke, made up six of those seconds, and was only one second behind entering into the freestyle before he made it up to win the gold.
-He swam the 200 m in 2 minutes and 22 seconds.
-His world records at the Games included 1:10.81 in the 100 m breaststroke, 2:35.21 in the 200 m breaststroke and 2:22.45 in the 200 m individual medley.
+He swam the 200m in 2 minutes and 22 seconds.
+His world records at the Games included 1:10.81 in the 100m breaststroke, 2:35.21 in the 200m breaststroke and 2:22.45 in the 200m individual medley.

 Gemma Dashwood was another Australian competing.
-She set a world record in the 100 m butterfly, where she captured a gold.
+She set a world record in the 100m butterfly, where she captured a gold.
 Dashwood also won a silver medal in another swimming event.

-Tracey Cross won a medal in the 100 m butterfly race.
+Tracey Cross won a medal in the 100m butterfly race.

-Jeff Hardy won a medal in the 100 m men's butterfly race.
+Jeff Hardy won a medal in the 100m men's butterfly race.